Skip to main content

 Create an FQDN using long format

-You can set the annotation using the long format (full FQDN) only if it exactly follows the pattern described above and matches the Org ID and cluster name.
+You can set the annotation using the long format (full FQDN) only if it exactly follows the preceding pattern and matches the Org ID and cluster name.
 For Org ID abc123 and cluster mycluster, these two hostname formats produce the same FQDN:

 external-hostname annotationFormatFQDN